Performing Artist

 Danielle Palomares is onstage with a pianist singing in a blue gown.

-Paradoxically, these artistic realms are frequently fraught with systemic barriers and intense competition.
+Paradoxically, these artistic realms are also frequently marked by systemic barriers and intense competition.
 Over time, many performing artists find themselves losing sight of the intrinsic therapeutic aspects of their craft.
-The genuine joy and healing potential that initially fueled their artistic pursuits often become overshadowed by the demanding stressors inherent in navigating fiercely competitive markets.
+The genuine joy and healing potential that initially fueled their artistic pursuits can become overshadowed by the demanding stressors of navigating highly competitive industries.

-My goal is to create a safe and nurturing space where performing artists can explore, heal, and thrive.
-Whether you are a singer, actor, musician, dancer, comedian, or a visual/aural performer working across diverse disciplines, I invite you to embark on a journey of self-discovery and well-being.
-Together, we can navigate the challenges inherent in the performing arts world, fostering a deeper connection with yourself and your craft.
+My goal is to create a supportive and grounded space where performing artists can explore, heal, and reconnect with themselves and their work.
+Whether you are a singer, actor, musician, dancer, comedian, or a visual or aural performer working across disciplines, therapy can become a place for self-discovery, stability, and renewed connection with your craft.

 How Therapy Can Help